A Riemannian geometric approach for timelike and null spacetime geodesics: The constants of motion and geodesics

-This requirement tell us that we cannot project over surfaces of constant energy -in the direction of the killing vector $\partial_{t}$- without considering a surface with constant angular momentum also.
-Our method circumvent this problem by projecting over surfaces of constant energy and angular momentum.
-The metric \eqref{jacobim} will be a $2-$dimensional metric that inherits the geodesics properties but it also inherits more: the locations of the event horizons.
-Before going to there, we will show how the method works for Kerr spacetimes.
+This requirement tells us that we cannot project over surfaces of constant energy without considering a surface defined by constant angular momentum also.
+Therefore, the corresponding Jacobi metric \eqref{jacobim} will be a $2$-dimensional metric.
+We have shown that the equations of motion of the Lorentzian spacetime metric are also equations of motion of the generalized Jacobi metric.
+Here we show that the only possible reparametrization involves the conformal factor of the generalized Jacobi metric.
+In the followng section we particularize the method for Kerr spacetimes.